 Hope you learn something as we go through this.
 This will be generic enough to cover all types, Class A, Class B, Class C, TT and 5th Wheels.

-Today we will start with the Hot Skin Test, if you’re not familiar you’re thinking “What the heck is he talking about?”
+Today we will start with the Hot Skin Condition, if you’re not familiar you’re thinking “What the heck is he talking about?”

 I test various metal parts of your RV while being hooked up to a ground to make sure there is no stray voltage, at a minimum I check for ANY AC voltage, not just what a NCVT – Non Contact Voltage Tester will find.
 Depending on the NCVT it can read as low as 12v, using a multi/volt meter I can read all the way down to ZERO volts, which is what I am looking for.